 In January of 2021, Eli Lilly & Company announced that the TRAILBLAZER-ALZ Phase 2 clinical trial of donanemab slowed cognitive decline in people with early Alzheimer's disease.
+(March 2021 update confirming this result).
 We asked Dr. Charles Bernick, MD, Director of Clinical Trials for the UW Memory and Brain Wellness Center, about these results and his perspective on emerging disease-modifying therapies for early Alzheimer's disease.

 What is the significance of recent clinical trial results from Eli Lilly?

 I think this report is good news.
 While this announcement is not an analysis of the full results, the company reports that donanemab slows cognitive decline in people with early Alzheimer’s disease by 32 percent compared to placebo.
 For the drug aducanumab (now under review by U.S. Food and Drug Administration), the decline in progression is around 25 percent.
 It’s worth pointing out that these anti-amyloid drugs are not going to completely stop the progression of cognitive decline.
 But if you think about it, slowing down progression by 30% in people who are in a very early phase of Alzheimer’s disease becomes significant.
 A 20 to 30 percent decline in progression, over many years, adds up.